elsa-wanderlust/marvel-frontend/README.md

 - when maping use id instead of index
 - footer

+## SEARCH

+- handles search with a space (either in btw letters or after letters)

 ## HOME PAGE

 - homepage: BEEF has no image, his fault!